Meeting-Baas/transcript-seeker/README.md

 Open-source transcription playground powered by transcription APIs and meeting bot API technology. <br/>
 Upload and store recordings, or use our meeting bot transcription API to record Google Meet, Microsoft Teams and Zoom: <br/>

-- Transcribe recordings with our meeting transcription API.
+- Transcribe recordings.
 - Chat with transcripts using LLMs.
-- Annotate recordings.
+- Create notes for recordings.
 - And more.

 Running directly in your browser using [PGLite](https://pglite.dev/).